-Then, John's final visions paint stunning images of the fulfillment of God's promises.
-After everything went so tragically wrong in the Garden, God came to Abraham and Sarah and promised to put things right through them, so that all the families of the earth would be blessed through them (Genesis 12:3).
-And in Rev. 22, the leaves of the tree of life (the tree from the Garden of Eden story) are for "the healing of the nations."
+This week, we come to our second study in Revelation.
+John's final visions paint stunning images of the fulfillment of God's promises, the Missio Dei.
+After all went so tragically wrong in the Garden, God came to Abraham and Sarah and promised to put things right through them, so that all the families of the earth would be blessed through them (Genesis 12:3).
+And, indeed, in Rev. 22, the leaves of the tree of life (the tree from the Garden of Eden story) are for "the healing of the nations."